mkejeiri/Events-sourcing/README.md

 }
 ```

-This fits the polymorphic message dispatch feature in NServiceBus. we could just publish the new IOrderPlannedEvent as normal in the publishing service.
+This fits the **polymorphic message dispatch feature** in **NServiceBus**. we could just publish the new **IOrderPlannedEvent** as normal in the publishing service.
 All other services using the old interface in the handler will receive the event as well.
-Using microservice architecture, we probably have a number of services running that handle the old version of IOrderPlannedEvent, but we don't want to update all handlers in all services with a new version at once.
-So initially we just update the publish service, and all other services will continue to get the event in their handler with the old version.
-Therefore we can update the services gradually or only when needed.
+Using **microservice architecture**, we probably have a number of services running that handle the old version of **IOrderPlannedEvent**, but we don't want to **update all handlers** in all services with a new version at once.
+So initially we just update the **publish service**, and all other services will continue to get the event in their handler with the old version.
+Therefore we can update the services **gradually** or only when **needed**.

 Another feature is **polymorphic event handling**.
 Let's assume that for VIP customers we have to create an **IOrderPlannedVipEvent** deriving from **IOrderPlannedEvent**.
-For non-VIP users, you could then publish *IOrderPlannedEvent*, which will only trigger handlers for the specific event, and for VIP users, publish the derive one, which will trigger handlers handling **IOrderPlannedVipEvent** and **IOrderPlannedEvent**.
+For non-VIP users, you could then publish **IOrderPlannedEvent**, which will only trigger handlers for the specific event, and for VIP users, publish the derive one, which will trigger handlers handling **IOrderPlannedVipEvent** and **IOrderPlannedEvent**.
 So the handlers with **IOrderPlannedEvent** could run the logic needed for every user, and the **IOrderVipEvent** handlers could run the **extra logic** needed for **VIPs**.

 ```sh
  public Task Handle(IOrderPlannedEvent event, IMessageHandlerContext context)